satihoyos/sitrack/README.md

 ```
    docker run --rm --name search-word-dev -d -p27017:27017 mongo:4-bionic
 ```
-2. Download projecto from GitHub.
+2. Download project from GitHub.
 3. Compile project with maven.
    - if you have maven install.
 ```